fusionjs/fusionjs.github.io/getting-started.md

 ### Set up Fusion.js packages

-Fusion.js let's you customize virtually all aspects of an application.
-In this example, we'll see how to setup a React-based application.
+Fusion.js lets you customize virtually all aspects of an application.
+In this example, we'll see how to set up a React-based application.

-First, let's install packages we'll need:
+First, let's install the packages we'll need:

 ```sh
 yarn add fusion-core fusion-cli fusion-react fusion-react-async react react-dom